Legal Representation For Pedestrian Accident Victims

-According to the U.S. Department of Transportation National Highway Traffic Safety Administration, 4,432 pedestrians were killed in traffic crashes in 2011.
-Fourteen percent of traffic related fatalities were pedestrians.
+According to the U.S. Department of Transportation National Highway Traffic Safety Administration (NHTSA), 4,432 pedestrians were killed in traffic crashes in 2011.
+Fourteen percent of traffic-related fatalities were pedestrians.
 Alcohol use – either by the driver or the pedestrian – was reported in 48% of all fatal pedestrian accidents.
-More than half of the pedestrians who are killed are under the age of sixteen, and approximately 70% are males.
+More than half of the pedestrians who were killed were under the age of 16, and approximately 70% were males.

-According to a 2013 story by 9News, the ten most dangerous intersections for pedestrians in Denver are the following:
+According to a 2013 story by 9News, the 10 most dangerous intersections for pedestrians in Denver are the following:

 - Colfax and Broadway